ALB Hosting Guide

 - Verify the

-VITE_CLOUDFRONT_DOMAINbuild environment variable resolves to the ALB URL (not a CloudFront domain)
+VITE_CLOUDFRONT_DOMAINbuild environment variable resolves to the ALB URL whenCustomDomainUrlis empty, or to""(empty string) whenCustomDomainUrlis set

 Comparison: CloudFront vs ALB Hosting